ucpu/cage/BUILDING.md

 Click "Configure", a dialog will appear that allows you to choose build tool.

-Then click "Generate", "Open Project" and build the application as you normally would.
+Then click "Generate", "Open Project" and build the application as you usually would.

 ## CMake on Command Line

-Navigate to the folder with the sources and prepare build directory.
+Prepare build directory.
 ```bash
 mkdir build ; cd build
 ```